Barbodes sellifer: Description

 Similar to other of its genus, the overall body coloration is dark yellowish brown, while the back of the fish is darker, and its underside paler.
 The feature that distinguishes the species is the 'saddle' on its back, a rectangular or triangular black blotch under the dorsal fin that occupies 4–6 scales and stretches down to the fourth lateral scale line.
 This black pattern can appear pale or darker depending on the environment.

 Distribution

 It is found in Singapore, the Malay Peninsular, Indonesia, and parts of Sumatra.
 However, the population at Bangka Island is small, and there is an effort to breed them in captivity to increase the island population.

 Habitat

-Barbodes sellifer prefers clear forest streams and pools, but is quite adaptable to other habitats like large rivers, lakes, and even swamps.
+It prefers clear forest streams and pools, but is quite adaptable to other habitats like large rivers, lakes, and even swamps.

 This species can sometimes be spotted intermingling with Barbodes lateristriga (spanner barb), Barbodes dunckeri (clown barb) and Rasbora elegans (two-spot rasbora).